abhiraj-ranjan/WorkFlowEngine/README.md

 }'

 2. Start a Workflow Instance
+Send a POST request to /workflows/{definitionId}/instances.

 curl -X POST "http://localhost:[your_port]/workflows/doc-approval/instances"

-(This will return a unique instance ID.
-Copy it for the next step.)
+Response: This will return a new instance with a unique ID.
+Copy this ID for the next steps.

 3. Execute an Action
+Send a POST request to /instances/{instanceId}/actions/{actionId}.

 (Replace [INSTANCE_ID] with the ID you copied.)

 curl -X POST "http://localhost:[your_port]/instances/[INSTANCE_ID]/actions/submit-for-review"

-Assumptions & Design Decisions
+Response: The instance will now be in the in-review state.

+📝 Design & Assumptions
-In-Memory Persistence: As per the requirements, all workflow definitions and instances are stored in memory.
-All data will be lost when the application stops.
+In-Memory Persistence: As required, all data is stored in-memory.
+Data is lost on application restart.

-Single-File Project: The entire application (models, services, and endpoints) is contained within Program.cs for maximum readability and simplicity, avoiding the need for a complex project structure.
+Single-File Simplicity: The entire application is contained within Program.cs.
+This was a pragmatic choice to maximize readability and focus on the core logic, avoiding the overhead of a more complex project structure for an exercise of this scope.

-Minimal API: The project uses the .NET Minimal API style for concise endpoint definitions.
+Minimal API: The project uses .NET Minimal APIs for clean and concise endpoint definitions.

-No Unit Tests: Unit tests were not included to stay within the suggested time frame, but in a production environment, the service logic would be thoroughly tested.
+No Unit Tests: To adhere to the suggested time frame, unit tests were not included.
+In a production scenario, the service logic would be thoroughly tested to ensure correctness.